Jiropole/SwiftEDR/README.md

 ## Platform Support
 * iOS: Full support for iOS 26+, but high dynamic range not available on simulators.
 * MacOS: Full support for MacOS 26+, but high dynamic range not available on simulators.
 * VisionOS: Full-ish support for VisionOS 26+.
-I only say "full-ish" because there may be other VisionOS amenities I'm not aware of.
+I only say "full-ish" because there may be VisionOS amenities I'm not aware of.

 ## Features
 SwiftEDR simplifies the somewhat intricate details related to using extended and high dynamic range bit depths and color spaces within SwiftUI.
 It also offers a convenient Bloom effect.

 ### Supported Modes
-You may be thinking "show me the HDR already" – which is admittedly the most interesting thing about this package.
-But HDR is most impressive when you have something to compare it to.
-Plus the other modes may be useful to vary display parameters according to user focus.
-It is also a nice practice to revert to non HDR modes when energy conservation is important or when not justified by present content or available headroom.
 * SDR – Standard Dynamic Range.
 SDR mode results in the same color range as standard views, but with the advantage that the Bloom effect can be applied.
 * EDR – Extended Dynamic Range.
 EDR mode uses the standard color range, but with high precision color math when applied to Canvas views, and support for the Bloom effect.
 * HDR – High Dynamic Range.
 HDR mode offers an extended color range, high precision color math for Canvas views, Bloom support, and the ability to display significantly brighter colors on compatible hardware.

+You may be thinking "show me the HDR already" – which is admittedly the most interesting thing about this package.
+But HDR is most impressive when you have something to compare it to.
+Plus the other modes may be useful to vary display parameters according to user focus.
+It is also a nice practice to revert to non HDR modes when energy conservation is important or when not justified by present content or available headroom.

 Here are some examples of SDR, EDR and HDR, noting that images can only simulate actual display results.
+Screenshotting HDR can easily look like blown out crap.

 <p align="center">
 <img width="250" height="270" alt="swiftedr-sdr-mode" src="https://github.com/user-attachments/assets/45e22ca4-ae32-4ea8-8660-11e92041de86" />